benmccormick/benmccormick.github.io/pages/posts/how-i-work-refactoring.md

 layout: "post"
 path: "/2013/02/03/how-i-work-refactoring"
 category: "software-productivity"
-description: 'Describing the process that goes behind refactoring code'
+description: "Describing the process that goes behind refactoring code"
+pageViews: "505"
+last30pageViews: "1"
 ---

 I recently took the time to re-examine a section of code that I've worked on as part of a team for the last year.
 Looking at it with fresh eyes I saw plenty of room for improvement.
 The issues weren't the result of one bad checkin or poor decision.
 Instead they were the result of "death by a thousand cuts", a series of small decisions made by different people that were individually justifiable but eventually resulted in brittle, hard to maintain code.